shayanfazeli/olivia/Readme.md

 __Remark__: OLIVIA's website [olivia.cs.ucla.edu](http://olivia.cs.ucla.edu) demos the interface, nonetheless, OLIVIA is currently retired.
 Nonetheless, given that the source code and data is available, one should be able to deploy a custom version of it easily.
-Additionally, we have been collaborating with the Public Health Department at UCLA in creating the CDCF-founded community-centered surveillance system of [Project ReFOCUS](http://projectrefocus.com).
+Additionally, we have been collaborating with the Public Health Department at UCLA in creating the [CDCF-funded](https://www.ccpr.ucla.edu/2021/04/30/dr-chandra-ford-and-colleagues-were-awarded-a-1-7-million-grant-from-the-cdc-foundation-to-conduct-research-on-racism-and-covid-19-crisis-communication/) community-centered surveillance system of [Project ReFOCUS](http://projectrefocus.com).

 ## Introduction
 This repository contains the publicly accessible source code for the [OLIVIA](https://dailybruin.com/2020/05/21/ucla-team-compiles-coronavirus-related-data-creates-statistical-modeling-tool) framework.